Chart Color Schemes

 Population growth drivers in Bentley Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Bentley Park's population was approximately 9,301 as of November 2025.
-This figure represents an increase of 941 people from the 2021 Census count of 8,360.
-The growth is inferred from ABS data showing an estimated resident population of 9,142 in June 2024 and the addition of 216 new addresses since the Census date.
-Bentley Park's population density was thus around 1,355 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's growth rate of 11.3% since the 2021 census exceeded both the SA4 region (7.8%) and the SA3 area, making it a growth leader in the region.
-Natural growth contributed approximately 44.1% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Bentley Park's population was approximately 9,301 as of February 2026, according to AreaSearch's analysis.
+This figure represents an increase of 941 people, marking a 11.3% growth since the 2021 Census which reported a population of 8,360.
+The change is inferred from the estimated resident population of 9,142 in June 2024 and an additional 216 validated new addresses since the Census date.
+This results in a population density ratio of 1,355 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Bentley Park's growth rate exceeded that of its SA3 area (8.2%) and SA4 region, positioning it as a growth leader.
+Natural growth contributed approximately 44.1% to overall population gains in recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Future population dynamics anticipate an above median growth for Australia's non-metropolitan areas, with Bentley Park projected to increase by 1,852 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 18.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population dynamics project an above median growth for Australia's non-metropolitan areas, with the area expected to increase by 1,852 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 18.2% over the 17 years.

 Frequently Asked Questions - Population